Obarun/66/doc/66-deeper.md

 Invocating the `66 free <service>` remove the corresponding `%%livedir%%/state/0/<service>` directory.

 At [start](66-start.html) command executed will created the corresponding `%%livedir%%/state/0/<service>` if it doesn't exist yet.

+### %%livedir%%/environment

+This directory holds the *runtime environment*: the per-session variables published with the [66 env](66-env.html) command.
+It is created by [66 scandir create](66-scandir.html#create) with the sticky bit set (mode `1777`), like `%%livedir%%/scandir`, `%%livedir%%/state` and `%%livedir%%/log`, so that every account can own its own subdirectory below it.

+It is also where the temporary file of a publication is created, for the time of a `rename` into the subdirectory below.
+Nothing else lives here.

+### %%livedir%%/environment/UID

+One directory per account, mode `0755` and owned by that account.
+It holds **one file per published variable**, named after the variable and containing the single `variable=value` pair — `%%livedir%%/environment/1000/DISPLAY` contains `DISPLAY=:0`.

+`66-execute` merges this directory into the environment of **every** service of the scandir at each start, last and verbatim, so a published value overrides the frontend, the service configuration and the `ImportFile` files, and reaches services that declare no `[Environment]` section at all.
+See [66 env](66-env.html) for the precedence chain and the limits.

+The directory lives and dies with the scandir it belongs to: [66 scandir remove](66-scandir.html#remove) destroys it, so nothing published survives it. `66 env` never creates it — it reports its absence rather than publishing into a store no service reads.

+Because the whole directory is read by `environ_merge_dir`, it is subject to the limits of an [environment directory](66-scandir.html#environment): at most `20` files, hence at most 20 published variables, and no empty file.
+This is why a publication never creates its temporary here.

 ## %%system_log%%